kcuzner/led-watch/bootloader/README.md

 ```
 Byte 0: 0xC3
+Byte 1-3: 0x00
+Byte 4-7: Vector table offset in user flash
-Byte 1-63: N/A
+Byte 8-63: N/A
 ```

-Upon receipt of this command, the device will initiate a USB reset and start the user program.
+Upon receipt of this command, the device will send a status report and perform a USB reset after the host has read the report.
+The newly written program will then be executed.

 **This command must not be sent until the entire program has been written to the flash.** In the event that the device stops programming before receiving